How to integrate Resend MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Resend to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Resend agent that can create a new contact for my newsletter, list all domains connected to my account, cancel a scheduled marketing email, create an audience for event invitations through natural language commands.
+By the end, you'll have a working Resend agent that can create a new contact for your newsletter, list all domains connected to your account, cancel a scheduled marketing email through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Resend account through Composio's Resend MCP server.